rusthon/Rusthon/README.rst

 Introduction
 ======

 PythonJS is a Python to Javascript translator written in Python, created by Amirouche Boubekki and Brett Hartshorn.
 It converts a subset of Python into a subset of Javascript.
-It features: list comprehensions, classes, multiple inheritance, first-class functions, operator overloading, decorators, HTML DOM, and easily integrates with JavaScript and external JavaScript libraries.
+It features: list comprehensions, classes, multiple inheritance, first-class functions, operator overloading, function and class decorators, HTML DOM, and easily integrates with JavaScript and external JavaScript libraries.

 Getting Started - Stable Release